 Students at California Baptist University can attend chapel services and participate in Compassion Ministries, which includes a variety of service projects, and/or Discipleship Ministries, which consists of Challenge Nights, Tribes (missional community) and Discipleship Groups.
 The NCES reported that the university had 7,855 undergraduate students in 2018.
 The school offers a Bachelor of Science in Chemical Engineering, as well as a minor in the subject.
 Students in the program receive lots of hands-on experience in the field through a required internship and various team-oriented projects throughout the program.

 Christian Brothers University

-In 2016, Christian Brothers University had a little over 1,680 undergraduate students, per the NCES.
+In 2018, Christian Brothers University had 1,736 undergraduate students, per the NCES.
 The university offers a Bachelor of Science in Chemical Engineering that requires a senior project and internship experience.
 Students in the program can also add a biochemical emphasis if they would like and can participate in engineering groups, such as the Society of Women Engineers and the student chapter of the American Institute of Chemical Engineers.
 Students looking to grow in their spiritual lives can attend mass and/or participate in the Catholic Student Association, First Love Bible study, Truth.
 Love.
 Community.
 (T.L.C.) fellowship or the Fellowship of Christian Athletes (FCA).

 Geneva College provides a chemical engineering concentration with their Bachelor of Science in Engineering degree program.
 Some of the coursework for the concentration includes topics in reactor design, process analysis, mass transfer and unit operations.
 Students at the university can go on immersion trips and/or participate in service learning opportunities to grow in and demonstrate their faith while serving local and global communities.
-According to the NCES, Geneva College had about 1,460 undergraduate students in 2016.
+According to the NCES, Geneva College had 1,376 undergraduate students in 2018.